Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_java.md

 ### Step 1.1: Ensure you have Java installed

-We will use vanilla Java, without external dependencies or Maven or Gradle.
-Completing this tutorial will require you to have the Java or OpenJDK 17 or later installed on your local system.
+We will use vanilla Java, without external dependencies.
+Completing this tutorial will require you to have the Java SE 17 or later installed on your local system.
 The latest version of Java can be [downloaded here](https://www.oracle.com/java/technologies/downloads/); OpenJDK can be [downloaded here](https://jdk.java.net/).

 ### Step 1.2: Create a simple Java class file
 To start, you will need a new Java class file.
 Create a new file named `BasisTheoryQuickstart.java` or use the following command to create the application: